Minoan pottery: Pithoi

 Any population center requires facilities in support of human needs and that is true of the palaces as well.
 Knossos had extensive sanitation, water supply and drainage systems, which is evidence that it was not a ceremonial labyrinth or large tomb.
 Liquid and granular necessities were stored in pithoi located in magazines, or storage rooms, and elsewhere.
 Pithoi make their earliest appearance just before MMI begins and continue into Late Minoan, becoming very rare by LMIII (Examples 1, Examples 2).
 About 400 pithoi were found at the palace of Knossos.
 An average pithos held about 1100 pounds of fluid.
 Perhaps because of the weight, pithoi were not stored on the upper floors.

 New styles

-New styles emerge at this time: an Incised Style, the tactile Barbotine ware, studded with knobs and cones of applied clay in bands, waves and ridges, sometimes reminiscent of sand-dollar tests and barnacle growth (Example), and the earliest stages of Kamares ware.
-Spirals and whorls are the favorite motifs of Minoan pottery from EM III onwards (Walberg).
-A new shape is the straight-sided cylindrical cup.
+New styles emerge at this time: an Incised Style (see above), and the tactile Barbotine ware, featuring the relief decoration studded with knobs and cones of applied clay in bands, waves and ridges.
+Such decorations are sometimes reminiscent of the marine-derived features such as the sand dollar tests, and barnacle growths (Example).

+Barbotine ware features three-dimensional decorations, as well as the use of the ceramic slip.
+Ridges and protuberances of various types are seen on the surface of vessels.